 The Two Hands coffee shop began in NYC and expanded to Austin and Nashville.
 They've been a welcome addition to the Music Lane development on South Congress Avenue.

 You can enjoy an extensive drink menu here, from a great cup of coffee to specialties like turmeric chai latte and purple taro latte.
 Teas, juices, lemonades, and smoothies are also available.
-Are you in the mood for something more robust?
-Order a cocktail and snacks during their daily happy hour from 4 p.m. to 6 p.m.
+If you're in the mood for something more robust, you can order a cocktail and snacks during their daily happy hour, which runs from 4 p.m. to 6 p.m.

 West Austin